 Parkinson's disease is a chronic, progressive and debilitating neurodegenerative disorder that affects approximately one million people in the U.S. and six million people worldwide.
 Parkinson's disease is characterized by a loss of dopamine and its function.
 Dopamine is a chemical "messenger" that is produced in the brain and is involved in the control of movement.
 As Parkinson's progresses, dopamine production steadily decreases resulting in slowed movement (bradykinesia), tremor, rigidity, impaired posture and balance, and speech and writing difficulty.

 There is no present cure for Parkinson's disease and management consists of controlling the motor symptoms primarily through administration of dopaminergic therapies, including levodopa.
-While levodopa improves the control of Parkinson's motor symptoms, the disease progresses, and the beneficial effects of levodopa begin to wear off, symptoms worsen and patients experience motor fluctuations.
+While levodopa improves patients' motor symptoms, as the disease progresses, the beneficial effects of levodopa begin to wear off more quickly, causing symptoms to worsen as patients experience motor fluctuations throughout the day.

-Opicapone, an investigational treatment for Parkinson's disease in the U.S., is a novel, once-daily, peripherally-acting, selective catechol-O-methyltransferase (COMT) inhibitor.
-Opicapone works by prolonging the duration of effect of levodopa through decreasing its conversion rate into 3-O-methyldopa.
-Discovered in the BIAL – Portela & CA, S.A.
-(BIAL) laboratories, it is designed to provide patients and physicians with a once-daily option as an adjunct treatment for Parkinson's disease.
+Opicapone, an investigational treatment for Parkinson's disease in the U.S., is a novel, once-daily, selective catechol-O-methyltransferase (COMT) inhibitor.
+Opicapone works by prolonging the clinical effect of levodopa through decreasing its conversion rate into 3-O-methyldopa to allow for greater availability in the brain.
+Discovered in the BIAL laboratories, it is designed to provide patients and physicians with a once-daily option as an adjunct treatment to levodopa/carbidopa for Parkinson's disease.

 In June 2016, the European Commission approved ONGENTYS® (opicapone) as an adjunct therapy to preparations of levodopa/DOPA decarboxylase inhibitors (DDCIs) in adult patients with Parkinson's disease and end-of-dose motor fluctuations who cannot be stabilized on those combinations.
 In February 2017, Neurocrine Biosciences entered into an exclusive licensing agreement with BIAL for the development and commercialization of opicapone in the U.S. and Canada.
 Opicapone is an investigational drug not approved for use in the U.S. or Canada.